josephthweatt/Interactive-Resume/content/_index.md

 ---
 title: "Joseph A. Thweatt"
 featured_image: '/images/tempe-sunset.png'
-description: "Master's in Computer Science @ ASU"
+description: "Software Engineer.
+Recent graduate @ ASU"
 ---
 I'm a CS Grad who's looking for experience and cool projects to work on.
 Feel free to have a look around and contact me.